Updated: March 2021

 The other thing to think about is how hot it’s getting.
 In most cases, the heat will be coming from around your coil, but even with your juice and the outer body of the tank between the coil and your hand, it can still get hot to the touch.
 Generally speaking, you’ll be able to touch it to test where the heat is coming from without issues but you wouldn’t exactly want to grip it for a long period of time.

 If it’s too hot to even touch briefly, it’s probably a sign of a more serious issue, and it’s worth grabbing a cloth or covering your hand with your sleeve and removing the tank in case it’s auto-firing.
-If the heat is coming from the battery section, this could be a sign of a serious issue and in the worst case scenario you might need to take action quickly.
+If the heat is coming from the battery section, this could be a sign of a serious issue and in the worst-case scenario you might need to take action quickly.

 As anyone with a temperature control device will know, the coil itself will often reach temperatures of 300 °C / 570 °F and potentially much higher.
 While the outside of the tank won’t get this hot, this source of heat is the most likely reason your vape is getting hot.

 So if you’re “chain-vaping,” i.e. puffing pretty much continuously for an extended period of time, your coil will definitely get hot, and this will often make the outside of your tank noticeably hot too (especially at the base where the coil is usually located).
-This heat will be fairy concentrated, but it often still makes the body of your mod feel warm as well.
+This heat will be fairly concentrated, but it often still makes the body of your mod feel warm as well.

 The type of coil you’re using can also affect this.
-For example, even a Clapton coil (made from a central core of wire with an outer wrapping that looks a guitar string) gets hotter than a standard coil.
+For example, even a Clapton coil (made from a central core of wire with an outer wrapping that looks like a guitar string) gets hotter than a standard coil.
 Generally speaking, if the coil is more complicated than a simple wound wire it will probably generate more heat than a basic type.
 This is especially true if you’re vaping at a high wattage.

 In the vast majority of cases, either chain vaping or vaping with a higher-performance coil at high wattages will be the cause of your vape getting hot.